Skip to content

 For typical analytics (monthly/quarterly × reasonable dimensions), this is fine.
 For high-cardinality combinations, consider whether you really need gap-filling.

-• You're grouping by a high-cardinality column (user_id, order_id) where gap-filling doesn't make sense—you don't want a row for every user with zero orders.
-Disabling is equivalent to filtering where count != 0 afterwards, but saves 10-30% query overhead.
+• You're grouping by a high-cardinality column (user_id, order_id) where gap-filling doesn't make sense—you don't want a row for every user with zero orders

 • You specifically don't want gap-filling behavior